GeoMOER/moer-base-python/docs/units/_unit00/unit00-01_learning_environment.md

 <!--more-->

+This course is intended as a blended learning module, although the provided introductions, explanations and examples might be useful for self-study only, too.

+## HTML learning environment

+Your primary learning environment is this public homepage, which was created on GitHub.
+Here you find all learning materials, assignment tasks, and help.
+The structure is linear, so just work your way through it.
+Of course you can also jump freely between units, but this is not recommended for beginners.

+Please also not that the HTML learning environment has a FAQ page for recurring questions and a comment functionality on the first page of each unit.

 ## Setting
 This course will take place in a hybrid synchronous setting in presence in room F 14 | 00A19.
 In addition, there will be regular meetings with a tutor.
 Details on the additional tutor sessions will be provided in the first regular session, which will take place on Thursday 24.04.2025	 at 14:00 am (German time) in room F 14 | 00A19.
 The virtual room for online participants will be announced by email and must be accesses via ILIAS.
 Note that the tutor sessions are voluntary.